-- The materials provide grade 7 teachers with various teaching materials under the My Classes tab, including units and their corresponding lessons.
-A teacher's guide icon is available when selecting a lesson, offering access to teaching aids such as learning objectives, guidelines, discussion topics, and misconceptions.
+- Teachers are provided with various teaching materials under the My Classes tab, including units and their corresponding lessons.
+A teacher guide icon is available when selecting a lesson, offering access to teaching aids such as learning objectives, guidelines, discussion topics, and misconceptions.
 These materials prepare teachers to explain scientific content and concepts accurately and respond to students needing more clarification in their prior knowledge.
-Students then engage in a variety of disciplines, including science, history, math, and writing, while developing a deeper understanding of the engineering design cycle as they apply grade-level scientific concepts to the design problem. - The materials also outline student learning goals in the following example.
-In grade 7, in the 5E: Elaborate section of the unit called "Planet Water," students are asked to conduct a water audit for their administration at their school using these six steps: identify the problem, gather information, and approach the problem, propose an initial design/solution, test the prototype, analyze the data from the test.
+Students then engage in a variety of disciplines, including science, history, math, and writing, while developing a deeper understanding of the engineering design cycle as they apply gradelevel scientific concepts to the design problem. - The materials also outline student learning goals in the following example.
+In Unit 8, Lesson 6, Genes-A Current Issue, students are asked to perform reading comprehension on three extracts from real news items.
+They will need to apply the contents of the unit to this task.
+Alternatively, students can be asked to look for current news about genetics and explain it in

+- class.
 The materials also lead with a Background Information section that outlines overarching learning goals for each phenomenon or engineering problem addressed.
-The learning objectives are further broken by knowledge acquired, skills developed, and attitudes section.

-• The curriculum materials clearly outline student learning goal(s) behind each phenomenon or engineering problem in the learning objectives tab under guides.
-For example, in the unit "The Solar System" in the 7th-grade TEKs, students analyze and interpret data to develop a scale model of the solar system, both concerning the distances and the dimensions of the planets and the Sun.
+The learning objectives are further broken by knowledge acquired, skills developed, and attitudes section. - The curriculum materials clearly outline student learning goal(s) behind each phenomenon or engineering problem in the learning objectives tab under guides.
+For example, in the unit "The Earth in the Universe" in the 8th-grade TEKs, students explain the role of gravity in the motions of the planets, satellites, and all space bodies.